-If you live in Arkansas and want a stable career in healthcare without direct patient care, medical billing and coding is worth a close look.
-You can train in under two years, and most programs focus on practical skills that employers want.
+If you live in Arkansas and want a role in healthcare without direct patient care, medical billing and coding is worth a close look.
+Many programs take about two years; timelines vary by school and schedule.
+Job stability and opportunities vary by region and employer.

 Many healthcare employers in Arkansas, including hospitals, clinics, and insurance companies, look for applicants with formal training from an accredited program.
 That's why choosing the right school matters.